Northeast blackout of 2003: New York City

 Much of Manhattan, including the headquarters of the United Nations, was rendered without power, as were all area airports (with the exception of Newburgh's Stewart International Airport, which had once been a military airbase and had its own generators).
 All New York-area rail transportation including the subway, the PATH lines between Manhattan and New Jersey, NJ Transit Rail Operations, Metro-North, and the Long Island Rail Road, were without power.
 Limited railroad service resumed early Friday morning through the use of diesel trains.

 More than 600 subway and commuter rail cars were trapped between stations.
 New York's Metropolitan Transportation Authority (which operates the subway) and the Port Authority of New York and New Jersey (which operates the PATH lines) reported that all passengers were evacuated without serious injury.
 PATH resumed service on the Uptown Hudson Tubes by 9:45 p.m. that evening; system-wide service resumed at 11 p.m.
 By comparison, full service on the New York City Subway system returned gradually from Friday through Saturday morning.

 Without traffic lights, gridlock was reported as people in Lower and Midtown Manhattan fled their offices on foot.
 For hours into the evening, the streets, highways, bridges and tunnels were jammed with traffic and pedestrians leaving Manhattan.
-Many civilians helped direct traffic.
+A number of civilians helped direct traffic.
 The normally four-hour bus journey from Manhattan to Washington, D.C. took more than eight hours.
 According to reports, it took four hours just to get out of Manhattan.

 Hundreds of people found themselves trapped in elevators at the start of the blackout, requiring urgent response from the FDNY.
 By late evening, the New York City Fire Department had reportedly confirmed that all stalled elevators in approximately 800 Manhattan high-rise office and apartment buildings had been cleared.

 Mayor Michael Bloomberg advised residents to open their windows, drink plenty of liquids to avoid heat stroke, and not to forget their pets.
 Temperatures were 92 F with high humidity, as New York had just experienced a record-breaking rain spell that had started at the end of July.
 With cell phone operation mostly stalled by circuit overloads, New Yorkers were lining up 10 deep or more at pay phones as ordinary telephone service remained largely unaffected.
-Many people found themselves with no phone service at home.
+A number of people found themselves with no phone service at home.